OgieBen/OkayDocs/README.md

 ## Link User Callback

- When an end user completes linking, Okay server sends the following JSON data to the callback URI that was specified on the tenant settings page:
+ When an end user completes linking, Okay server sends the following JSON data to the callback url that was specified on the tenant settings page:

  ```JSON
   {